smartmeio/arancino-library/README.md

 ## Getting Started
-To start using Arancino Library, download the latest version from the repository `arancino-library` within the [SmartMe.IO Repository Management Site](https://download.smartme.io).
+To start using Arancino Library, download the latest version from the repository `arancino-library` within the [SmartMe.IO Repository Management Site](https://download.smartme.io/artifactory/arancino-library/).

 ### Arduino IDE
 Open the Arduino IDE, unzip the _Arancino Library_ and import the unzipped folder (*Sketch* → *Include Library* → *Add .zip Library...*).
 The library will appear under *Sketch* → *Include Library* menu at the end, under the *Contributed* section.
 Examples will be under *File* → *Examples* → *Examples of Custom Libraries*.

-## Arancino Library API
+## API

 ### begin
 ##### *void begin(int timeout)*